Durss/Twitchat/README.md

 - [x] Read your messages and alerts out loud thank to the include text-to-speech
 - [x] Pin messages and find them back later
 - [x] Display the first message of users seperatly so you don't forget to greet them
-- [x] Show any message of your chat to your stream with a single click
+- [x] Show any message of your chat on your stream with a single click
+- [x] Stream Deck™ plugin
+- [x] Custom spoiler feature so viewers can hide message contents to the streamer
+- [x] Alert command to make Twitchat shake, blink, emit sound and display a message over everything else
+- [x] Edit your stream's info from Twitchat with possibility to create pressets
+- [x] Create a timer or a countdown with a simple command and show it on your stream
+- [x] Control spotify or deezer from chat commands *(create your own song request system)* and show currently playing track on your stream
 - [x] Make it easier to follow a conversation between users
 - [x] Remember where you stopped reading the chat by clicking any message
 - [x] Track a user to make sure not to miss her/his messages